danr/keyboard-mapping/README.md

 #### Other remappings

-Enter is next to left space (on Alt Gr).
+- Enter is next to left space (on Alt Gr).

-Using xmodmap:

-- Semicolon and colon are swapped
+- On laptop: Space is on AltGr and Enter is on the key next to it (On thinkpad this is PrtSc).
 - Escape and caps lock are swapped
+- Semicolon and colon are swapped (using xmodmap)

 ### rhand.c